ankane/strong_migrations/README.md

 StrongMigrations.lock_timeout_delay = 3.seconds
 ```

-Note: Currently, statements inside of a transaction are not retried.

 ## App Timeouts

 We recommend adding timeouts to `config/database.yml` to prevent connections from hanging and individual queries from taking up too many resources in controllers, jobs, the Rails console, and other places.